 The Jubilee Tower Circular trail sets off from the car park and climbs steeply but steadily through the forest to the top of Moel Famau and the ruins of the Jubilee Tower.
 The trail returns through open countryside along the Offa’s Dyke Path National Trail.

-Llansteffan Castle, Carmarthenshire, Mid Wales
+Castell Llansteffan (Llansteffan Castle), Carmarthenshire, Mid Wales

 Aerial view of castle overlooking sea.

-Llansteffan Castle, Carmarthenshire, West Wales
+Castell Llansteffan (Llansteffan Castle), Carmarthenshire, West Wales

 Castle Hill, Tenby, West Wales